nicolleromero/shoppies-app/README.md

 ## <a name="about-me"></a>About The Developer

-Hi! 👋 I'm Nicolle, currently a Frontend Software Engineer at Shopify.
-I'm part of the Activation team where I help build and maintain the UI in React for customer onboarding, checkout, and free trial signup flows.
+Hi! 👋 I'm Nicolle, a Software Engineer at GitHub.

 ## <a name="deployment"></a>Deployment